kawaicheung/naming-things/manuscript/03_HuntingForNames.md

 ```
 Not only does this read better, but I have a property I can potentially reuse again in other parts of my code.

-I can spot a line of code like this from a mile away--a messy, overly technical bit of code lying inside a conditional.
-I often write code like this on a feature's first pass, when I'm just trying to get the feature to work right.
-But, if I never make a second pass after I've tested that it works, then stuff like this pollutes my code.
-Code quickly gets ugly.
+I can spot a line of code like this from a mile away--a messy, overly technical bit of code without a proper home.
+I often write code like this on the first pass, when I'm just trying to get a feature to work right.
+But, if I never make that second pass, after testing the code works, then code quickly gets ugly.

 It's that second pass where I get to put a name to a piece of logic.
 Where I get to say _what_ rather than _how_.
 Where the readability of code improves dramatically.
+This is among the most basic ways we can improve code.

+Take a moment to look at your own code--especially in the "highest" areas of your stack where the semantics really _should_ be more human-readable.
+You might be surprised how many bits of logic are sprinkled about that could be wrapped up into a meaningful name.

 * * *

+There are situations where logic that's seemingly full of good names can also be improved by taking things a step further.

-There's a slightly more advanced version of "the name hunt" that helps you build better objects.
-Specifically, I look for bits of business logic using only the properties of a single object outside of its class definition.
+I also look for bits of business logic using only the properties of a single object outside of its class definition.
 There's usually an easy way to name that piece of logic and push it _back_ into the class definition.

 The object, in turn, gets more powerful and self-sufficient.
 Done repeatedly, your objects start to _do_ a lot more than they once did.
 It helps prevent repeated code, and makes those objects more useful to any other code interacting with them down the road.